When ice freezes your blood

 - Aristocrats Are Evil: Inverno and Tempestade were noblemen before becoming vampires.

-- Asskicking Equals Authority: Defied regarding the Seven.
+- Asskicking Leads to Leadership: Defied regarding the Seven.
 Inverno is the group's leader and a Person of Mass Destruction of his own right, but Sétimo is more powerful than him and all the others combined, on top of being bestowed with gifts superior to his brothers.
 Sétimo is not the leader because everyone else is too scared of him and with good reason since they sacrificed him to gain their powers, he came out stronger than the others and is too pissed off at them, wanting revenge instead of leading them.
 Inverno derives his authority from being their village's Feudal Overlord and being the first to awaken from their sleep.

 - Bad Powers, Bad People: The Seven became vampires with demonic superpowers granted by the Devil: Inverno has ice control, Acordador has necromancy, Tempestade has Power of the Storm, Lobo can transform into a werewolf, Espelho has shape-shifting and Sétimo can turn into a Bat Out of Hell on top of walking under daylight.
 All of them are bastards of different degrees whereas the Token Good Teammate Gentil has the not-so-evil-sounding power to stop power, which he only uses to save the protagonist's lives.

-- Beauty = Goodness: Downplayed.
+- Beauty Equals Goodness: Downplayed.
 Gentil is described as having angelic blonde hair and is the nicest and most friendly of all his brothers.
 Having said that, he is an Anti-Villain compared to the others with the Devil stating he was merely "the least evil and not actually good".
 His biological brother Sétimo also shares his good looks, but is considered the worst of all the Seven.